Former FTX CEO Sam Bankman-Fried apologises for his 'mistakes,' says didn't knowingly commit fraud

 On Wednesday (Nov 30), he even said that he has close to nothing left and is now down to one credit card with nearly $100,000 in the bank.

-The crypto genius during the conference addressed that he is talking against the advice of his lawyers from the Bahamas.
-When asked if he'll be travelling to States, he said he might have to come for the upcoming congressional hearing over the company's collapse.
+The man once touted as a 'crypto genius' told the conference he is opening up against the advice of his lawyers from the Bahamas.
+When asked if he'll be travelling to the US, he said he might have to come for the upcoming congressional hearing over the company's collapse.

 On November 11, Bankman-Fried resigned from FTX as the firm filed for bankruptcy protection while facing a significant financial crunch with a deluge of withdrawals from customers.
-A source told Reuters, that the company has been facing US investigations since November mid on how it handled customers' funds.
+A source told Reuters that the company has been facing US investigations since mid-November on how it handled customers' funds.

 WATCH WION LIVE HERE